default-writer/build/README.md

 * Elimination of overlapped attribute specificators (removes violation of the SOLID principles)
 * Circular references detection phase moved to type registration rather instantiation
 * Automatic type resolution for all supported types if used in type instantiation
-* Pure type instantiation as descriptive string with particular constructor and corresponding parameters
+* Pure type instantiation as descriptive string with particular constructor and passing corresponding parameters

 ## Features